gluster/glusterfs-patch-acceptance-tests/centos-ci/README.md

-# Jenkins jobs and scripts for testing Gluster in the CentOS CI
+# DEPRECATED: Jenkins jobs and scripts for testing Gluster in the CentOS CI

+**THIS FOLDER IS DEPRECATED.
+PLEASE CONTRIBUTE NEW JOBS TO GITHUB.COM/GLUSTER/CENTOSCI

 This directory contains the configuration and scripts that get executed in the [CentOS CI](https://ci.centos.org/view/Gluster/).
 The tests are maintained by